bxparks/AceSegment/README.md

   milliseconds per cycle which can be changed by `Renderer::setPulseFastDuration()`

-The `ModulatingDigitDriver` is required for the two pulsing modes, because the driver needs to be able to support intermediate brightness of the LED digits, which can currently be achieved using pulse width modulation implemented by `ModulatingDigitDriver`.
+The `useModulatingDriver()` option is required for the two pulsing modes, because the driver needs to be able to support intermediate brightness of the LED digits, which can currently be achieved using pulse width modulation.

 ### Global Brightness